d-finger/EduPlat/README.md

 # edeuPlat
-a platform to administrate a school
+a platform to administrate a school: manage students, professor schedules, and payments.